 Initially we provided basic materials the children needed to attend school with dignity and pride, including school uniforms, bags, books, stationary and fees.
 We were thrilled to see attendance and results improve, and children staying in school long enough to graduate, and the windows of opportunities that having an education opened up for them.

-However, it took time for them to grow up, graduate, get jobs and be able to support themselves.
-We realized we could strengthen families and empower both the children and families a lot sooner by taking a more holistic approach to the children’s overall development and well-being.
-One important aspect of this was to help families build their capacity and resilience through skill development and income generation, so they can fulfil their parental role and be able to care for and protect their children themselves. – Emma
+However, naturally it takes time for children to grow up, graduate, get jobs and be able to support themselves.
+To strengthen families and empower both the children and families a lot sooner, we started helping families build their capacity and resilience through skill development and income generation support, which would enable them to fulfil their parental role of providing for, caring and protecting their children themselves. – Emma

 Where we are today

 SCAI has come a long way since 2005, shifting its focus from providing residential home care to focusing on supporting children in their families and communities, and helping them build sustainable futures.